gplepage/lsqfit/doc/source/overview.rst

 parameters, each with a (Bayesian) prior.  :mod:`lsqfit` makes heavy use of another module, :mod:`gvar` (distributed separately), which provides tools that simplify the analysis of error propagation, and also the creation of complicated multi-dimensional Gaussian distributions.
+This technology also allows :mod:`lsqfit` to calculate exact derivatives of fit functions from the fit functions themselves, using automatic differentiation, thereby avoiding the need to code these by hand (the fitters use the derivatives).
-The power of the :mod:`gvar` module, particularly for correlated distributions, enables a variety of unusual fitting strategies, as we illustrate below;
+The power of the
+:mod:`gvar` module, particularly for correlated distributions, enables a variety of unusual fitting strategies, as we illustrate below;
 it is a feature that distinguishes :mod:`lsqfit` from